Daily Dish the Nugget Markets blog

 Tips for Best Breakfast Practices:

-To make the most of your first meal of the day, center your breakfast on a solid protein source, like eggs, cottage cheese, yogurt or kefir (aim for at least 15-25 grams).
-Add quality carbs like veggies, whole grain cereal/bread, fruit and some nuts for heart healthy fats.
+To make the most of your first meal of the day, center your breakfast on a solid protein source, like eggs, soy, cottage cheese, yogurt or kefir (aim for at least 15–25 grams).
+Add quality carbs like veggies, whole grain cereal/bread, fruit and some nuts for heart-healthy fats.

 Ready to chow down?
 Here are a few balanced breakfasts to add to your morning menu:

-- 2-egg veggie scramble (spinach, mushrooms and fresh herbs), 1 small baked sweet potato with a sprinkle of sunflower seeds, 1 cup mixed berries and ¾ cup kefir
+- 2-egg or tofu veggie scramble (spinach, mushrooms and fresh herbs), 1 small baked sweet potato with a sprinkle of sunflower seeds, 1 cup mixed berries and ¾ cup kefir

-- 1-cup steel cut oats topped with ¾ cup bananas and blueberries, 2 tablespoons walnuts and ¾ cup low-sugar yogurt
+- 1 cup steel cut oats topped with ¾ cup bananas and blueberries, 2 tablespoons walnuts and ¾ cup low-fat Greek yogurt